-The Mac & Cheese marketplace was one of our favorites last year.
-It’s also one of a few with corporate sponsors, something that I often find groan-worthy as it means the unnecessary inclusion of almond milk into recipes or the booth selling overpriced plastic bags of tomatoes.
-Not so with Mac & Cheese, which is presented by Boursin Cheese–a logical and tasty fit for this booth.
+The Mac & Cheese marketplace was one of our favorites the last couple of years.
+It was one of a few with corporate sponsors, something that I often find groan-worthy as it means the unnecessary inclusion of almond milk into recipes or the booth selling overpriced plastic bags of tomatoes.

+That was not the case with Mac & Cheese, which was presented by Boursin Cheese–a logical and tasty fit for this booth.
 After all, Boursin is a fine cheese that’s beloved at social gatherings in France (per Bousin, and since their corporate website says so, it must be a fact).
 It’s sophisticated stuff for discerning palates, not some swill like Babybel.
 Never mind the fact that they’re both made by Bel Brands USA (and also the reality that Babybel is a delicious guilty pleasure).
 But I digress!

-Anyway, let’s start with the 2021 Mac & Eats food and drink menus:
+Anyway, let’s start with the 2022 Mac & Eats food and drink menus:

 Mac & Eats Beverages:

-- 81Bay Brewing Co.
-Lemon Hazy IPA, Tampa, FL
+81Bay Brewing Co.
+Lemon Hazy IPA

-- Evolution by Sokol Blosser Pinot Noir, Willamette Valley, OR
+Evolution by Sokol Blosser Pinot Noir (New)

-Now our photos and reviews of each item at the Mac & Cheese marketplace from last year…
+Now our photos and reviews of each item at the Mac & Cheese marketplace from 2022…

 What do you think of the Mac & Cheese Marketplace?
 Have you tried any of the four food items at this booth?
 What did you think of them?
 What do you think of this booth?
 Does it live up to the quality of Cheese Studio, or is it an inferior replacement?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!